Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 Although the first two villages we visited were clearly also designated shopping opportunities, they deemed more authentic than the Ende Village.

-Already the opportunity to enter the houses and observing the villagers’ activities made me suspicious of the authenticity.
+Already the opportunity to enter the houses and observe the villagers’ activities made me suspicious of the authenticity.
 The people are friendly and kind-hearted, and happy to share.
 It’s scenic and pastoral, and a great opportunity to get up close and personal with the unique population of the island.

 Kuta Beach Lombok